kb1vc/SoDaRadio/README.md

 ## [VersionNews]: Version News

+Version 6.4.x has a few useful changes

+1. Scanning across a band is now less painful: MB3 in the spectrum or waterfall panel will scroll the center of the display to the chosen frequency, and tune the RX to that frequency.
+MB1 acts as before: it changes the RX frequency without moving the display.
+MB1 is important as it will not cause the RF front-end to retune, while recentering the frequency spectrum will often cause the front-end LO to change.
+While looking for weak signals, it is often handy to hold the front-end (analog) part still so that the spurs don't move.
+The spurs may move if MB3 causes the spectrum display to be recentered to a frequency that is otherwise close to the edge of the current IF passband.

+Summary: MB3 is very useful for scanning.
+For digging out whispers, use MB1.

+2. Added squelch for the NBFM demod.
+The squelch control is primitive and can be found on the Settings tab.
+(It isn't on the main panel as it isn't used much and space is already tight.)

+3. Re-arranged the GUI to make the radio a little less awkward to use in the dark, particularly during contest operation.
+Grid and call text boxes are closer to the PTT button.

 Version 6.0.x takes a new approach to handling Audio Output

 0. Version 6.0.5 adds a RECORD button.
 Press the button to record the